open-and-sustainable/cirquant/README.md

 ### Overview

 The module provides:
-- Creation of structured tables for circularity indicators (year-specific)
+- Creation of structured tables for circularity indicators by strategy (year-specific)
 - Loading and using product conversion mappings between PRODCOM and HS codes
 - Execution of PRQL queries to extract data from raw tables
 - Transformation and combination of production and trade data
+- Integration of material composition and recycling rates (when available)
-- Calculation of apparent consumption and circularity metrics
+- Calculation of apparent consumption and strategy-specific material savings

 ### Data Structure